 Bridgette Jackson is the Founder of Equal Exes and Equal Group Holdings.
 She is an experienced entrepreneur, with many years in the public eye within the women’s health space.

-Bridgette is a Settlement Strategist, a CDC-certified Divorce/Separation Coach, a qualified lawyer, and has a post-graduate dispute resolution qualification.
+Bridgette is a Settlement Strategist, a CDC-certified Divorce/Separation Coach, and has a post-graduate dispute resolution qualification.
 She is also a trained divorce mediator (AMINZ, Resolution Institute).
 Bridgette has also appeared in various podcasts and publications (both print and online) – www.stuff.co.nz, www.newshub.co.nz, MindFood and Woman’s Day.
 She is a regular commentator on the Cafe, AM Show, and Magic Talk radio as well.

 Bridgette brings formal training, business experience, and personal insight and empathy to the business.
 She has experienced her own complex, expensive and prolonged high conflict divorce, and is a mother of four children.
 It was during this stressful time that she got thinking there must be a better and more positive way to get divorced or separated.